 - Any other factor considered appropriate by the court.

 Why Alimony May Affect a Monetary Award Made During Divorce

 When one of the spouses is receiving alimony it may impact a monetary award made during the division of property.
 The courts have found both issues are related.
 Although a monetary award is not a substitute for alimony, the two factors must be considered together.

 Division of Marital Debts

 The divorce court will consider marital debts as well as assets during a divorce settlement.
-A marital debt is a debt linked to the acquisition of marital property.
-One of the most common forms of marital debts is a mortgage payment.
-When a couple makes mortgage payments from a joint bank account, the mortgage is considered a marital debt.
+Marital debt is a debt linked to the acquisition of marital property.
+One of the most common forms of marital debt is a mortgage payment.
+When a couple makes mortgage payments from a joint bank account, the mortgage is considered marital debt.

 Can One Spouse be Held Liable for the Other’s Marital Debts?